Most global companies aim to have the most efficient supply chain possible. A well-functioning supply chain is also an efficient supply chain.

-Any company investing in the global economy should have the goal to have the most efficient supply chain possible.
-How a company manages the supply chain aspect of their business can determine how successful they are in their business venture.
+Any company investing in the global economy should aim to have the most efficient supply chain possible.
+How a company manages the supply chain aspect of its business can determine its success in its business venture.

 An adequate supply chain is not the same as an efficient supply chain.
 A company can have a supply chain that is effective in that it does all the things it needs to it.

-The effective supply chain can order products get them shipped to the consumer or customer; doing these steps does not make the supply chain efficient.
+An effective supply chain can order products and get them shipped to the consumer or customer; doing these steps does not make the supply chain efficient.

-An efficient supply chain can do all these things, such as order products, get them shipped, and then on to the consumer, but they do it efficiently.
+An efficient supply chain can do all these things, such as ordering products, getting them shipped, and then on to the consumer, but they do it efficiently.
 An efficient supply chain will do more independently and without significant errors.